 The widespread adoption of the biotin-streptavidin conjugation system is primarily due to two factors.
-The first is the relatively small size of the biotin and streptavidin molecules themselves, which allows for extensive binding to biologically active macromolecules, such as antibodies, without impedance to their functions (i.e. an antibody's binding site).
-The second is the specificity with which biotin and streptavidin bind to each other, as well as the strength of the subsequent bond, which allows for powerful, stream-lined bioassay applications.
+The first is the relatively small size of the biotin and streptavidin molecules themselves, which allows for extensive binding to biologically active macromolecules, such as antibodies, without impedance to their functions (i.e., an antibody's binding site).
+The second is the specificity with which biotin and streptavidin bind to each other and the strength of the subsequent bond, which allows for powerful, stream-lined bioassay applications.
 Streptavidin tetramers have an extraordinarily high binding affinity for biotin with a dissociation constant (Kd

 ) of approximately ~10-14

-mol/L. This tight and specific binding is rapid and able to withstand extremes in pH, temperature, organic solvents, and denaturing reagents.
+mol/L. This tight and specific binding is rapid and can withstand extremes in pH, temperature, organic solvents, and denaturing reagents.

 Advantages of the biotin-streptavidin system

 A key benefit of the biotin-streptavidin system is its ability to improve detection sensitivity.
-This in large part is due to the tetrameric conformation of streptavidin.
-One streptavidin protein has the capacity to bind four biotin molecules with high affinity and selectivity.
+This, in large part, is due to the tetrameric conformation of streptavidin.
+One streptavidin protein can bind four biotin molecules with high affinity and selectivity.
 This multiplicity enables the amplification of weak signals and improves the detection sensitivity for medium- and low-abundance targets in mammalian cells or tissues with a simple workflow.

 Another key benefit is the versatility of the biotin-streptavidin system.
-Because streptavidin can be conjugated to a variety of reporter tags, it can be readily incorporated into virtually every immunoassay.
-For example, enzyme conjugates of streptavidin are widley used in enzyme-linked immunosorbent assays (ELISAs), while fluorescently labeled streptavidin, such as iFluor® 488 streptavidin
+Because streptavidin can be conjugated to various reporter tags, it can be readily incorporated into virtually every immunoassay.
+For example, enzyme conjugates of streptavidin are widely used in enzyme-linked immunosorbent assays (ELISAs), while fluorescently labeled streptavidin, such as iFluor® 488 streptavidin

-, are widely used in cell surface labeling, fluorescence activated cell sorting (FACS) and other fluorscence imaging applications.
+, are widely used in cell surface labeling, fluorescence-activated cell sorting (FACS) and other fluorescence imaging applications.

-Biotin is a small 244 dalton hapten molecule.
-It's exceptionally strong binding affinity for streptavidin is commonly exploited to detect and monitor biological targets of interest.
+Biotin is a small 244-dalton hapten molecule.
+Its high binding affinity for streptavidin is commonly exploited to detect and monitor biological targets of interest.
 Biotin exhibits two characteristics that make it ideal for bioconjugate development.
-First, is biotin's relatively small size.
-This permits the labeling of multiple biotin tags to a single protein or antibody without significantly impeding their biological reactivity.
-Second, is the valeric acid side chain of the biotin molecule.
-This chain can be derivatized to facilitate the incorporation of various reactive groups used to chemically label biotin to proteins without altering biotin''s binding affinity for streptavidin.
+First, biotin is relatively small in size.
+This permits labeling multiple biotin tags to a single protein or antibody without significantly impeding its biological reactivity.
+The second is the valeric acid side chain of the biotin molecule.
+This chain can be derivatized to facilitate the incorporation of various reactive groups used to conjugate biotin to proteins without altering biotin's binding affinity for streptavidin.

-AAT Bioquest offers biotinylated secondary antibodies, proteins, nucleotides and other small molecules for use in streptavidin-based amplification techniques.
-For assays in which a biotinylated probe is not available, we provide many biotinylation reagents and kits that enable reasearcher to chemically label proteins, nucleic acids and surface materials to make custom biotinylated reagents.
+AAT Bioquest offers biotinylated secondary antibodies, proteins, nucleotides, and other small molecules for use in streptavidin-based amplification techniques.
+For assays in which a biotinylated probe is unavailable, we provide many biotinylation reagents and kits that enable researchers to chemically label proteins, nucleic acids, and surface materials to make custom biotinylated reagents.

 Fluorescent Biotin Derivatives

-Fluorescent biotin derivatives contains both a fluorophore and a biotin moeity in the same molecule.
-These reagents are used for detecting and quantiting biotin-binding proteins by fluorescence.
-The strong quenching associated with streptavidin binding to fluorecent biotin can be used to precisely measure the concentration of streptavidin (or avidin).
+Fluorescent biotin derivatives contain a fluorophore and a biotin moiety in the same molecule.
+These reagents are used for detecting and quantifying biotin-binding proteins by fluorescence.
+The strong quenching associated with streptavidin binding to fluorescent biotin can be used to precisely measure the concentration of streptavidin (or avidin).